-Turkish shipyard Bering has established a reputation for building no-nonsense ocean crossing passagemakers, but its new Bering 145 flagship, due for launch in early 2022, looks set to be its most ambitious project yet.
+Turkish shipyard Bering has established a reputation for building no-nonsense ocean crossing passagemakers, but its new Bering 145 flagship, launched last month and named M/Y Heeus, is its most ambitious project yet.

 With a full displacement steel hull of just over 500 tonnes and an aluminium superstructure, the Bering 145 combines a fuel capacity of 95,600 litres with a parallel hybrid drive system for a range of 12,000nm at a cruising speed of 9 knots.

 Under conventional diesel power the range is still a staggering 5,000nm at 8 knots; the maximum speed is 15 knots.
 The yacht’s hybrid system drives the propellers via electric motors that are powered by a bank of batteries that are recharged by variable speed generators.

 There’s enough power on tap that this superyacht can enter or leave its berth in silence using electric-only mode.
 There is more to the Bering 145 than exploration though, as its deck spaces and beautiful interior make clear.

 There are six staterooms with a master suite on the main deck that features a glass area measuring more than 9.5m².
 As well as the five guest cabins there is also accommodation for 10 crew.